sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 </table>

-Over the period of 1 Jun 2022 to 31 Dec 2024, a total of 341 trades (An entry + exit pair is considered 1 trade) were executed, with a total PnL of USD13,754.50 generated.
+Over the period of 1 Jun 2022 to 31 Dec 2024, a **total of 341 trades** (An entry + exit pair is considered 1 trade) were executed, with a **total PnL of USD13,754.50 generated**.
 PnL is attributed to the trade entry date to reflect the timing of risk deployment rather than exit realization.

-Despite positive aggregate performance, the strategy exhibits a substantial peak-to-trough maximum drawdown of USD 8,071.50, indicating significant path-dependent risk.
-The resulting Calmar ratio of 1.70 suggests that while returns are positive, they are achieved with considerable drawdown exposure, highlighting a relatively aggressive risk profile that warrants further risk-management refinement.
+Despite positive aggregate performance, the strategy exhibits a substantial peak-to-trough **maximum drawdown of USD 8,071.50**, indicating significant path-dependent risk.
+The resulting **Calmar ratio of 1.70** suggests that while returns are positive, they are achieved with considerable drawdown exposure, highlighting a relatively aggressive risk profile that warrants further risk-management refinement.

 Assuming a starting capital of USD50,000, suitable for an entry/intermediate retail trader, as well as an annualised risk-free rate of 3%, the calculated Sharpe ratio (capital-based) and Kelly Criterion are as follows: